Florida Memorial University: History

-The school's name was changed in 1950 to Florida Normal and Industrial Memorial College.
-In 1963, the charter was again amended to change the name to Florida Memorial College.
-Concerned by race-related violence in the city in relation to the civil rights movement (see St. Augustine movement), and feeling itself unwelcome in St. Augustine, in 1965 the college bought a tract of land in what was then rural Dade County.
+The school's name was changed in 1950 to "Florida Normal and Industrial Memorial College".
+In 1963, the charter was amended to change the name to "Florida Memorial College".
+Concerned by race-related violence in the city in relation to the civil rights movement (see St. Augustine movement), in 1965 the college bought a tract of land in what was then rural Dade County and developed the campus there.

-In 1968, the college relocated to its present site (now "northwest Miami") and by 1972, it graduated its first class at the Miami site.
+In 1968, the college relocated to its present site (now "northwest Miami").
+By 1972, it graduated its first class at the Miami site.
 Florida Memorial College celebrated its 100th anniversary in 1979 and began a series of expansion projects on the 44 acre campus.

-In 1993 Dr. Albert E. Smith was appointed as the college's tenth president, heralding another period of growth.
-In December 2004, the institution's name was changed to Florida Memorial College, with the announcement being made at the Founders' Convocation in March 2005.
-On July 3, 2006, Dr. Karl S. Wright became the eleventh president.
-Dr. Roslyn Clark Artis was appointed interim President in 2013 and became the 13th president in 2014, becoming the first female President in the university's 138-year history.
-In 2017 she left to become the first female President in the 147-year history of Benedict College in Columbia, South Carolina.
+In 1993, Albert E. Smith was appointed as the college's tenth president.
+He also directed a period of growth.
+On July 3, 2006, Karl S. Wright became the eleventh president.

+Roslyn Clark Artis was appointed interim president in 2013 and became the 13th president in 2014; she was the first female President in the institution's 138-year history.
+In 2017 she left to become the first female President of Benedict College in Columbia, South Carolina in its 147-year history.

-It was in the Opa-locka North census-designated place, in an unincorporated area, until Miami Gardens incorporated as a city on May 13, 2003.
+For years the college was based in what was classified as the Opa-locka North census-designated place, in an unincorporated area.
+In 2003 this was incorporated as the city of Miami Gardens.

-In 2006, Florida Memorial College changed its name to Florida Memorial University, a reflection of its expansion in graduate offerings.
+In 2006, Florida Memorial College changed its name to "Florida Memorial University", a reflection of its expansion in graduate offerings.

 Academics

 Florida Memorial University is accredited by the Southern Association of Colleges and Schools.
 It offers 41 undergraduate degree programs and four graduate degree programs through its eight academic divisions in six academic schools.
 The business programs are accredited by the Association of Collegiate Business Schools and Programs.
 The social work program is accredited by the Council on Social Work Education.
 The Music Department is accredited by the National Association of Schools of Music (NASM).

-The university has offered an honors program for 10 years that is designed to target and challenge students to their highest level.
+The institution has offered an honors program for 10 years that is designed to target and challenge students to their highest level.